DenizenScript/Denizen-For-Bukkit-Docs/README.md

 # NOTICE

-This repository is scheduled for **total replacement**.
-The original primary author of this project is no longer a part of the Denizen team.
+This repository is archived as a historical artifact.
+The original author of the majority of the writing here left the team while the project was still in early stages.

+The replacement for this project can be found here: https://github.com/DenizenScript/Denizen-Beginners-Guide

 ## Building